-■ IMPLEMENTATION
+I IMPLEMENTATION

 Incentives and profit-sharing are implemented by an agreement signed by the company.
+The employer can also join a saving mechanism defined at sector level.
 In companies with less than 11 employees, incentive schemes can be set up by the employer by unilateral decision.

-The agreement or unilateral decision must be filed with the DREETS (DIRECCTE before 1 April 2020), in order for the tax and social security breaks to apply.
+The agreement or unilateral decision must be filed with the DREETS, in order for the tax and social security breaks to apply.